-- Maintain an absolute standard of honesty and integrity, academically and otherwise. - Exhibit modesty in work, appearance, words, and deeds. - Act appropriately on school grounds follow rules for building use and restrictions, exhibit self-control, and work diligently. - Abstain from any intimate sexual conduct.
+- Maintain an absolute standard of honesty and integrity, academically and otherwise. - Exhibit modesty in work, appearance, words, and deeds. - Act appropriately on school grounds follow rules for building use and restrictions, exhibit self-control, and work diligently. - Abstain from any intimate physical or sexual conduct and public displays of affection (PDA).